-Step-Two: Adjust service levels
+*Night service on local corridors is determined by ridership and connections.

+Step 

-After setting service levels on the basis of the six factors in step-one, Metro adjusts the levels to ensure that the All-Day and Peak Network accommodates current ridership levels.
-Corridor service levels are increased if providing service at the levels established under step-one would not accommodate existing riders, would be inconsistent with policy-based service levels set for RapidRide services or would result in an incomplete network of night service.
+Step two adjusts the target service level assigned in step one to accommodate actual ridership.
+Metro increases a corridor’s target service level if service at the level established under step one would not accommodate existing riders, would be inconsistent with policy-based service levels set for RapidRide, or would result in an incomplete network of night service.
+Adjustments are only made to assign a higher service level to a corridor; service levels are not adjusted downward in this step.

+The table below shows how Metro adjusts the target service levels set in step one to ensure that the All-Day and Peak-Only Network accommodates current riders or to preserve a complete network of night service.

-Thresholds used to adjust service levels
+Thresholds used to adjust service levels (step 2)